 Sensitivity assessment.
-Although there are no records of the biotope being affected by the introduction of microbial pathogens in the British Isles, there are reports of mass mortality of characterizing species Corophium volutator (Jensen & Mouritsen, 1992).
-The sensitivity of the subbiotope within this group is considered to be higher (see sensitivity assessment for A2.4115, Hediste diversicolor and Corophium volutator in littoral gravelly sandy mud).
-However, the assessed biotope would not be reclassified, based on a loss of Corophium volutator alone and therefore, resistance is assessed as 'High', resilience is assessed as 'High' and the biotope is classed as 'Not sensitive' to the introduction of microbial pathogens.
-Confidence in this assessment low as the evidence base is very limited.
+There are no records of the biotope being affected by the introduction of microbial pathogens and therefore, resistance is assessed as 'High', resilience is assessed as 'High' and the biotope is classed as 'Not sensitive' to the introduction of microbial pathogens.

+Confidence in this assessment is low as the evidence base is very limited.